 - Generally speaking, publishers didn’t number historical categories like contemporary series romance.

-- At 300-600 pages, these books run at a greater length than usual category romances.
+- These books run 300-600 pages at a greater length than usual category romances.

 When we review books from historical category lines, such as Harlequin Masquerade, Harlequin Historical, and Signet Regency, please note that we file them under Historical Romance Reviews.
 If the books have a number, we provide that information.

-Mills & Boon is the big grandmama of category romance.
+Mills & Boon is the big grandmother of category romance.
 They originated in 1908 in the United Kingdom as a general publisher.
-Fortuitously enough, their first book released happened to be a romance, Sophie Cole’s Arrows from the Dark.
-However, romance would not be Mills & Boon’s primary focus until the 1930s.
+Fortuitously enough, their first book released also happened to be a romance, Sophie Cole’s Arrows from the Dark.
+Romance would not be Mills & Boon’s primary focus until the 1930s, however.